microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/README.md

 - FHIR Analytics Pipeline - FHIR to Synapse sync agent (OSS pipeline to move FHIR data in FHIR service to Azure Data Lake for analytics with Synapse in challenge 4)
 - Tool for Health Data Anonymization pipeline (ADF pipeline to export and anonymize FHIR data in challenge 5)
 - Serverless SQL pool in Azure Synapse Analytics (Query service over the data in your data lake in challenge 4)
-- Azure Data Factory (Cloud ETL pipeline used in challege 5)
+- Azure Data Factory (Cloud ETL pipeline used in challenge 5)
-- Azure Batch (Perform the deidentification in Tools for Health Data Anonymization in challenge 4))
+- Azure Batch (Perform the de-identification in Tools for Health Data Anonymization in challenge 4)
 - App Service Plan (Shared by FHIR Loader function apps)
 - Storage account (Data Lake/Blob storage for various challenges)
 - Key Vault (Stores secrets and configuration settings in various challenges)